 The specific driver for the upgrade was the development of new weapons for the Gripen, such as the DWS 39 gliding submunitions dispenser, and in particular the Rb15F antiship missile -- a vastly improved derivative of the old Rb04, fitted with a turbojet engine and new, much smarter seeker.
-The Rb15F was developed for the Gripen but was ready for service well in advance of the SAAB 39.
+The Rb15F was developed with the Gripen in mind, but was ready for service well in advance of the SAAB 39.
 As long as the weapon was available, there was absolutely no reason not to field it, and fitting such kit to the Viggen would give Flygvapnet pilots useful systems familiarization for when they stepped up to the Gripen.
-It was determined that the old AJ 37 could carry the missile if the aircraft was fitted with a new Ericsson processor system and a MIL-STD 1553B digital databus.
+It was determined that the old AJ 37 could carry the missile if the aircraft were fitted with a new Ericsson processor system and a MIL-STD 1553B digital databus.
 A little further thought showed that the same fit could be performed on the reconnaissance Viggens, and the result was the AJS 37.

 Early press releases on the program gave the impression that the AJS 37 was to be a major upgrade, and that the aircraft upgraded would end up with a common configuration.
 That was reading too much into it, and the announced total of 115 upgrades was also something of an exaggeration, with only 98 conversions actually performed.
 Basically it was a middling sort of avionics and software upgrade that did not change the external appearance of any of the upgraded aircraft in any significant way, the major changes being to permit them to carry new stores.
 Modifications to the cockpit control layout were modest, and certainly did not involve fit of a true glass cockpit; there was no airframe service life extension program (SLEP).

 Beyond that, the capabilities of the three types of machines retained considerable differences: